Chemical clock: Crazy clock reaction

 The reaction is irreproducible in each run due to the initial inhomogeneity of the mixture which result from variation in stirring rate, overall volume as well as geometry of the reactors.
 Repeating the reaction in the statistically meaningful manners leads to the reproducible cumulative probability distribution curve.
 The example for this clock is iodate/arsenous acid reaction.

 One reaction may fall into more than one classification above depending on the circumstance.
 For example, iodate−arsenous acid reaction can be substrate-depletive clock reaction, autocatalysis-driven clock reaction and crazy clock reaction.

 Examples

 One class of example is the iodine clock reactions, in which an iodine species is mixed with redox reagents in the presence of starch.
 After a delay, a dark blue color suddenly appears due to the formation of a triiodide-starch complex.

+The cinnamaldehyde clock reaction is an organic clock reaction, in which acetone is added to a basic solution containing trans-cinnamaldehyde and acetone.
+A precipitate of dicinnamalacetone appears suddenly after a delay.

 Additional reagents can be added to some chemical clocks to build a chemical oscillator.
 For example, the Briggs–Rauscher reaction is derived from an iodine clock reaction by adding perchloric acid, malonic acid and manganese sulfate.